yugabyte/cloud-resource-cleanup/README.md

 In addition to these features, `cloud-resource-cleanup` also includes the following features:

-* "Dry Run" mode to view resources that match certain criteria without performing any operations on them.
+* `Dry Run` mode to view resources that match certain criteria without performing any operations on them.
-* Filter resources based on the age of the resources.
+* Filter resources based on the `age` of the resources.
-* Filter resources based on tags and tag values, so that the resources with specific tags can be excluded or included while cleaning up (--filter_tags option)
+* Filter resources based on tags and tag values, so that the resources with specific tags can be excluded or included while cleaning up (`--filter_tags` option)
-* Delete resources that do not have certain tags and tag values (--notags option)
+* Delete resources that do not have certain tags and tag values (`--notags` option)
-* Keep resources that have certain tags and tag values (--exception_tags option)
+* Keep resources that have certain tags and tag values (`--exception_tags` option)

 Get started with `cloud-resource-cleanup` today and see the difference it can make for your cloud infrastructure management.